 Systems and processes is also an extremely important area.
 An organization can be using the latest technologies and be highly people-focused, but if the methods and approaches used to structure and organize work is weak, performance will suffer badly.
 People in organizations can be empowered, energized, and enlightened, but if systems and processes (and technologies) don’t enable them to perform well, they won’t.
 Developing the discipline and using the most effective tools and techniques of personal and organization systems and processes is a critical element of high performance.

 The Performance Balance Triangle has people or leadership at its base.
 That’s very deliberate.
 In well-balanced, high-performing teams or organizations, technology, systems, and processes serve people.
 For example, as information technology (IT) specialists study why so many huge investments in equipment and software haven’t paid off, they find the problem comes back to how the technology is designed and used, by whom, and for whom.
-An executive in California’s Silicon Valley summed up an important perspective making the rounds there, “we used to say people need to be more technology literate.
+A Silicon Valley executive summed up an important perspective making the rounds there, “we used to say people need to be more technology literate.
 Now we say that technology needs to become more people literate.”